apacheignite/documentation/deployment/mesos-deployment.md

 [/block]
 ## **Run the Framework via Marathon**

-Currently the recommended way to run the Framework is to run it via Marathon.
+Currently, the recommended way to run the Framework is to run it via Marathon.

 1. Install marathon.
 See https://docs.mesosphere.com/getting-started/datacenter/install/ marathon section.
 2. Download Apache Ignite and upload `libs\optional\ignite-mesos\ignite-mesos-<ignite-version>-jar-with-dependencies.jar` file to any cloud storage. (for example Amazon S3 storage and etc.).